Lola Akinmade Åkerström

 Lola Akinmade Åkerström is a Nigerian photographer, speaker, travel storyteller and an international author whose books are published in 18 languages.
 She is based in Stockholm, Sweden.
 Her work focuses on culture, tradition, and lifestyle.

 She is a Hasselblad Heroine and 2018 Bill Muster Travel Photographer of the Year.
-In January 2024 her novel, Everything is Not Enough, earned a nomination in the Outstanding Literary Work at the NAACP Awards.
+In January 2024 her novel, Everything is Not Enough, earned a nomination in the Outstanding Literary Work at the NAACP Awards. Åkerström is represented by Craig Literary for book and film rights through Jessica Craig.
+Some of her articles and photography have been syndicated on MSNBC, Slate, Yahoo, New York Daily News, Chicago Sun Times, Huffington Post, and Time Warner, and many more.

 Early life and education

 She started her early life in Lagos state in southwest Nigeria, where she completed her early schooling before relocating to the United States at the age of 15.
 She studied Geography Information System (GIS) and holds a master's degree in information systems at the University of Maryland.
 At the age of 19, she gained admission to the University of Oxford in England but failed to pursue it because of funding issues.
 In 2006, Åkerström relocated to Sweden with her husband.